belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 The instructor of the workshops will be using [VSCodium](https://vscodium.com/), a free and opensource distribution of [Visual Studio Code](https://code.visualstudio.com/) without Microsoft's telemetry/tracking, so it might be easier to follow along if you use it too, but any IDE that supports Flutter development will work.

-If you install VSCodium, make sure to also install the [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter).
+If you install VSCodium, make sure to also install the [Flutter extension](https://open-vsx.org/extension/Dart-Code/flutter) and [Dart extension](https://open-vsx.org/extension/Dart-Code/dart-code).

 ### Install Flutter